sarahciston/codingcare/posts/transform.md

 Form activates.
 No form is neutral, although if we use it long enough we begin to look through it, like the blank page, or the MS Word 'blank page'.
 Each interface or material enables or encourages particular experiences and outcomes, and denies or deflects others — whether through predictive text in search, syntax highlighting in code, or the constraint of an eight-page paper zine.
 Some forms invite us to collaborate in imagining the usefulness of their limits and the boundlessness in their constraints.
 Through time spent in process, working with and against form, our focus can shift from producing outputs that meet the brief of the form, to working with the form to reshape both the form and ourselves in new understandings and new orientations.

 Yet current modes of computational logic are not mutually constitutive in trans\*formative ways.
 Instead, they impose form on us as data subjects and subjectees.
-Computation requires information to take any output formations.
-Its orderly logic is a shape imposed by and reflecting the world.
-It requires contortion to represent us.
+Artist–researcher Pedro Oliveira describes the way international borders use digital surveillance to prescribe identity: "the border listens for people in a way that matches them to categories they 'should' belong to (e.g. 'German', 'Greek', 'Syrian).
+When this listening for fails to produce these categories, the border then listens to their bodies with the purpose of uncovering the 'truth' that these border subjects might be concealing" [@oliveiraBecomeUndone].
+Computation requires information to take specific forms.
+Its orderly logic is a shape imposed by and reflecting power.
+It requires contortion to represent be represented.
 As media theorist Sarah Sharma reminds us, for the 'Broken Machines' who do not quite fit these regimes, "to represent is also to be filed away" [@sharmaManifestoBrokenMachine2020].

 >"In order to understand and thus accept you, I have to measure your solidity with the ideal scale providing me with grounds to make comparisons and, perhaps, judgments.
 I have to reduce. [...] perhaps we need to bring an end to the very notion of a scale.
 Displace all reduction.
 Agree not merely to the right to difference but, carrying this further, agree also to the right to opacity that is [not enclosure within an impenetrable autarchy but] subsistence within an irreducible singularity.
 Opacities can coexist and converge, weaving fabrics.
 To understand these truly one must focus on the texture of the weave and not on the nature of its components.
 For the time being, perhaps, give up this oid obsession with discovering what lies at the bottom of natures.
 There would be something great and noble about initiating such a movement, referring not to Humanity but ta the exultant divergence of humanities.
 Thought of self and thought of other here become obsolete in their duality.
 Every Other is a citizen and no longer a barbarian.
 What is here is open, as much as this there.
 1 would be incapable of projecting from one to the other.
 This-here is the weave, and it weaves no boundaries.
 The right to opacity would not establish autism; it would be the real foundation of Relation, in freedoms." [@glissantPoeticsRelation2009a]